-- arrived, it produces an error.
-Other print systems assume that the control file arrives before the data files and start printing - when the first data file arrives.
-Such a system ignores the control information, such as banner page or copies. - NOTE: This specification does not define the mapping between the IPP printer-uri and the LPD printer-name. - The mapper MUST send the IPP parameters and attributes received from the operation to the LPD printer by using the LPD - 375 receive-control-file sub-command.
-The mappeMUST create the LPD job-number for use in the control file name, but the - 376 receiving printer MAY, in some circumstances, assign a different job-number to the job.
-The mapple TUST create the IPP job- - id and IPP job-uri returned in the Print-Job response. - NOTE: This specification does not specify how the mapper determines the LPD job-number, the IPP job-id or the IPP job-uri of - a job that it creates nor does it specify the relation ship between the IPP job-uri, IPP the job-id and the LPD job-number, both of - which the mapper creates.
-However, it is likely that the mapper will use the same integer value for both the LPD job-number - and the IPP job-id, and that the IPP Job-uri is the printer's URI with the job-id concatenated on the end. - The mapper MUST send data received in the IPP operation to the LPD printer by using the LPD receive-data-file sub- - command.
-The mapperMUST specify the exact number of bytes being transmitted in the number-of-bytes field of the receive- - data-file sub-command.
-ItMUST NOT use a value of 0 in this field. - 385 If the mapper, while it is transmitting a receive-a-printer-job command or sub-command, either detects that its IPP connection - has closed or receives a Cancel-Job operation, the mappeMUST terminate the LPD job either with the abort sub-command or - the remove-jobs command. - Error code conversion is not specified in this document..
+- receiving printer MAY, in some circumstances, assign a different job-number to the job.
+The mapper MUST create the IPP job-id - and IPP job-uri returned in the Print-Job response. - NOTE: This specification does not specify how the mapper determines the LPD job-number, the IPP job-id or the IPP job-uri of - a job that it creates nor does it specify the relation ship between the IPP job-uri, IPP the job-id and the LPD job-number, both of - which the mapper creates.
+However, it is likely that the mapper will use the same integer value for both the LPD job-number and - the IPP job-id, and that the IPP Job-uri is the printer's URI with the job-id concatenated on the end. - The mapper MUST send data received in the IPP operation to the LPD printer by using the LPD receive-data-file sub-command. - The mapper MUST specify the exact number of bytes being transmitted in the number-of-bytes field of the receive-data-file sub- - command.
+It MUST NOT use a value of 0 in this field. - 380 If the mapper, while it is transmitting a receive-a-printer-job command or sub-command, either detects that its IPP connection has - 381 closed or receives a Cancel-Job operation, the mapper MUST terminate the LPD job either with the abort sub-command or the - 382 remove-jobs command. - Error code conversion is not specified in this document..